 Up until now, the strategies discussed have focused on maximizing vehicle capacity or improving asset utilization.
 If no further optimization can be obtained, the shipment must go out the door, and the truck must move as loaded.

 Continuous move solutions allow for minimizing empty miles.
 To deploy this strategy, individual shipments are combined into legs of a continuous move.
 To illustrate, consider the following scenario within Company XYZ’s network:

 - Truckload Carrier 1 ships inventory replenishment materials from the manufacturing plant to their distribution center (DC).
 This distance is 800 miles at a cost per mile of $1.50, or $1,200.

 - Truckload Carrier 2 moves finished goods orders from the DC to their customer.
 This distance is 250 miles at $1.50 per mile, or $375.

 - Truckload Carrier 3 moves inbound raw materials from a supplier to the manufacturing plant.
 The distance is 800 miles at $1.50/mile, or $1,200.

-Many times LTL freight is long-haul in nature due to several network considerations.
-For example, consider the following scenarios for Company XYZ:
+Many times LTL freight is long-haul in nature due to several network considerations, such as the following: